public-transport/transport.rest/readme.md

 I'm happy to let `*.transport.rest` point to an HTTP REST API, as long as

-- the API is for [public transport](https://en.wikipedia.org/wiki/Public_transport)
+- the API will provide [public transport](https://en.wikipedia.org/wiki/Public_transport) data
-- the API is publicly accessble
+- the API will be publicly accessble
 - the API source code is open

 Just [create an issue](https://github.com/derhuerst/transport.rest/issues/new) to let me know about your plans!